ljsinclair/featurebase-docs/docs/sql-guide/functions/function-substring.md

 # SUBSTRING() string function

-`Substring()` extracts a substring from the given string, starting at the specified start index and with the specified length.
+`Substring()` extracts a substring value from a specified string based on a designated start index and optional length.

 ## Syntax